 We are one of the most wired and best technology supported colleges at UGA with 18 audio-visual classrooms, 3 computer labs, 2 CAD labs, wēpa printing services, and the One Button Studio.

-FACS has study abroad programs on five continents – Africa, Asia, Australia, Europe, and Central/South America.
+FACS has study away programs on four continents (Africa, Asia, Europe, South America)

 More than 30 FACS graduate students were awarded travel stipends for professional conferences this year.

 30 students were funded in 2017-2018 to conduct undergraduate research with a faculty mentor.

 Our research aims to positively impact human health and well-being throughout all stages of the lifecycle.

 Department of Textiles, Merchandising and Interiors is a partner in the new national public-private consortium known as Advanced Functional Fabrics of America (AFFOA).